rocketblast/administration/battlefield/how-to-use-Rocketcon.md

-#How to use RocketCon for BF4?
+#How to use RocketCon for Battlefield 4?

 ### 1) What is Rocketcon?

-Rocketcon is a web based tool that we use to administrate our BF4 servers,
+Rocketcon is a web based tool that we use to administrate our Battlefield 4 servers,
 ![alt tag](http://i.imgur.com/VZWF8WN.png)

 ### 2) How do I use it?